golemfactory/reputation-auditor/uptime/README.md

 To ensure that a new instance of your script is only scheduled after the previous one has finished using systemd, you need to create a systemd service and a systemd timer.
 Here's how you can set it up:

 1. Create a systemd Service
    A systemd service file will define how your script should be run.
-Create a new service file under /etc/systemd/system/ with a .service extension, for example, mynodescript.service.
+Create a new service file under /etc/systemd/system/ with a .service extension, for example, uptimescanner.service.

 Here's an example of what the file might look like: